foliant-docs/foliantcontrib.dbdoc/README.md

 :   Path to jinja-template for scheme.
 Path is relative to the project directory.
 If not supplied — default template would be used.

 `components`
 :   List of components to be added to documentation.
 If not supplied — everything will be added.
 Use to exclude some parts of documentation.
+Available components: `'tables'`, `'views'`, `'functions'`, `'triggers'`.

 ## Usage